 8 of 10: The Actor and the Housewife was not at all what I was expecting, but I loved every page of it.
 I had absolutely no idea where it was going to go and that is a fun way to read a book.

 You may remember that Shannon Hale wrote her first adult novel, Austenland, a couple of years ago.
 I read about 20 pages, put it down, and never picked it up again.
 So I can’t compare this one to it in any way.

-The basic premise of the story is that Becky, average Mormon stay-at-home mother of three and hugely pregnant with #4, sells a screenplay.
+The basic premise of The Actor and the Housewife is that Becky, average Mormon stay-at-home mother of three and hugely pregnant with #4, sells a screenplay.
 She finds herself in LA, meeting about a contract.
 While in the meeting, who should march in, but Felix Callahan, one of the biggest movie star heart throbs alive, and a personal favorite of Becky’s.